MaxwellCaron/writeups/TryHackMe/GottaCatchEmAll-Writeup.md

 ![base](https://i.imgur.com/cD8lmIT.png)

-By echo-ing the encoded text and piping it into the integraded `base64` command in linux we can see the decoded flag and submit it.
+By echo-ing the encoded text and piping it into the integrated `base64` command in linux we can see the decoded flag and submit it.

-Now it those are all of the flags that the user `pokemon` has direct access to so, now it is time to priv esc
+Now it those are all of the flags that the user `pokemon` has direct access to so, now it is time to privesc

-By running a recursive directory search on the `/home` directory we can see if there are any interesting files deep into any file trees, and we get something pretty intersting.
+By running a recursive directory search on the `/home` directory we can see if there are any interesting files deep into any file trees, and we get something pretty interesting.

 ```
 pokemon@root:~$ ls -laR /home